faz320/MBAsuperwomen/index.md

 ### McKinsey - New Perspective on ESG (February 2020)

 -- **Increasing public and company _perception_** and pressure that ESG programs create short-term and long-term value <br>
--- 10%-15% median premium to acquire a company with a positive ESG record over a company with a negative record (regardless of whether executives believe ESG programs have no effect on shareholder value)
+-- 10%-15% median premium to acquire a company with a positive ESG record over a company with a negative record (regardless of whether executives believe ESG programs have no effect on shareholder value) <br>

 <p align="center">
   <img src="pics/ESG Picture 2.png" alt="ESG Pic 2" width="600"/>
 </p>

--- 58% of respondents say **the current political environment has _increased_** the importance of ESG programs -- Strengthening the organization’s **competitive position** and meeting **stakeholder expectations** for good corporate behavior
+-- 58% of respondents say **the current political environment has _increased_** the importance of ESG programs <br>
+-- Strengthening the organization’s **competitive position** and meeting **stakeholder expectations** for good corporate behavior <br>
--- The existence of high-performing ESG programs is **a proxy for good management**
+-- The existence of high-performing ESG programs is **a proxy for good management** <br>

 <p align="center">
   <img src="pics/ESG Picture 3.png" alt="ESG Pic 3" width="600"/>
 </p>

--- **Compliance** was cited as **the most important** aspect of ESG-related activities, rather than changing business processes to incorporate good ESG practices
+-- **Compliance** was cited as **the most important** aspect of ESG-related activities, rather than changing business processes to incorporate good ESG practices <br>

 <p align="center">
   <img src="pics/ESG Picture 4.png" alt="ESG Pic 4" width="600"/>